elycruz/sjljs/README.md

 only meant as a supplement to them.

 **Note**
-Version 0.5+ removes some backward compatability.
-Namely all classes that were included on `sjl` before our now included via a `sjl.package` and it's alias `sjl.ns`;  E.g., `sjl.Extendable` is now accessible via `sjl.ns.Extendable` Also all classes that were available in the root level are now available in the `sjl.ns.stdlib` package.
+Version 0.5+ removes some backward compatibility.
+Namely all classes that were included on `sjl` before our now included via a `sjl.package` and it's alias `sjl.ns`;  E.g., `sjl.Extendable` is now accessible via `sjl.ns.stdlib.Extendable` Also all classes that were available in the root level are now available in the `sjl.ns.stdlib` package.
+Also all `sjl.ns.stdlib` classes can also be found at `sjl.{className}`

 See release notes for release 0.5.0.